 Studio spaces vary in the challenges they present.
 Dedicated space clubs have been working with staff to develop adapted protocols.
 Clubs with spaces that are most compatible with social distancing are likely to be among the first to reopen.
 Based on what we learn during those early trials, we will be able to project reopening dates for other clubs.
 Some clubs feel their space or the nature of their activity presents too great a risk and are not pursuing reopening.

 Q: Does GVR expect to be back to normal when the snowbirds return?

 A: There’s no point in sugar-coating it.
-The answer is no. Experts agree that until an effective treatment or vaccine for COVID/SARS-CoV-2 is developed, manufactured, and distributed or administered to a majority of the population, life as we knew it before this pandemic is unlikely to resume, especially in retirement communities.
+The answer is no, we don’t.
+Experts agree that until an effective treatment or vaccine for COVID/SARS-CoV-2 is developed, manufactured, and distributed or administered to a majority of the population, life as we knew it before this pandemic is unlikely to resume.
+While rapid progress is reported in those arenas, it seems safe to say that the solutions will not be in place by this coming winter.
 Social distancing, rigorous and frequent hand-washing, sanitizing shared surfaces and items after each use, and wearing masks are a part of life for the foreseeable future.
-These requirements will have a significant impact on how GVR operates facilities that have been over-crowded for years.
+These requirements will have a significant impact on how GVR operates facilities.
 Furthermore, precautions do not eliminate risk.
-Staff will continue to fall ill with COVID, or be exposed to it and require quarantine, further affecting how we can operate.
-We hope to open in a modified fashion, every facility that can be reasonably offered, by the time the snowbirds return, but again, we will not make haste when the waste could be our friends and neighbors.
+Staff will continue to fall ill with COVID, or be exposed to it and require quarantine, further affecting operations.
+We hope to open in a modified fashion, every facility that can be reasonably offered, by the time the snowbirds return.
+But we will not make haste when the waste could be the health of our friends and neighbors.

 Q: Will GVR issue refunds for the closure period?